Theertha26/Git_Demo/README.md

 # Git_Demo
-This is my first repository created for testing purpose.
+This is the readme file for git_demo repository